okunishinishi/ChessTek/README.md

 ChessTek
 ========

-A chess game written in javascript.
+A chess game written in JavaScript.

 Open the index.html with a browser and the game will begin.